zoonderkins/blahdns/README.md

 ## Announcements

+**This few days I will refresh whitelist, may cause URL miss blocked, pls open an issue to report.**

 * Dnscryptv2 with relay may encoutner unstable connection.
 * All DoT, DoH SSL cert is up to date, will be expire at July 20, 2020
 * For more old announcements, go [here](https://github.com/ookangzheng/blahdns/issues/36)